akshoy1997/Data-Analyzer/README.md

 * No hard coding of Primary Keys or record names.
 * The output record is 'output.csv' and the record is stored in 'table' in PHPmyadmin.

-## Few Points Regarding Files and Folders:
+## Few Points Regarding Files and Folders

 * Screenshots of the application is stored in Screenshots Folder.
 * Uploads is stored in uploads folder.